zengying17/ate_pct-r/README.md

 R implementation of **ATE in percentage points (ATE-pct)** under subgroup heterogeneity, as developed in:

-> Ying Zeng, *“Estimation and Inference on Average Treatment Effect in Percentage Points”*.
+> Ying Zeng, *“Estimation and Inference on Average Treatment Effect in Percentage Points under Heterogeneity”*.

 This repository provides:
 - `ate_pct()` — post-estimation function for `lm()`-like objects (requires `coef()` and `vcov()` methods)